moliver28/research-handbook/content/handbook/business-technology/readmes/bien-balaba.md

 I believe that great support starts with a positive attitude, and I strive to embody that in everything I do.
 While I may not always have an immediate answer to every question, I am committed to finding solutions or connecting you with the right person who can help.

+### What I am working on

+- I handle and resolve Incident and Request Tickets raised in HelpLab for the Enterprise Applications team, Gitlab Issues, and through different channels.
+- Managing system configuration and development of the HelpLab Portal by ServiceNow.
+- User Access Provisioning for Salesforce.

 ### When I'm not working

 - You'll likely find me at the playground with my wife and daughter, enjoying some fun on the swing set and slides!
-- Pressing play on family bonding, one movie at a time.
 - Channeling my inner monk by sitting in peaceful, awkward silence.

-### What I am working on

-- I handle and resolve Incident Tickets raised in HelpLab for the Enterprise Applications team.
-- I also contribute to the system configuration and development of the HelpLab Portal by ServiceNow.
-- Manage the provisioning of user accounts for Salesforce.

 ### Connect with me